fvilarinho/framework/README.md

 Synopsis
 ========

-The main goal of this framework is provide a fast, simple, reliable and standardized way to develop Web Applications.
+The main goal of this framework is to provide a fast, simple, reliable and standardized way to develop Web Applications.
 The development was started in 2006 and since then new features and improvements are being released constantly.